nosarthur/nosarthur.github.io/_drafts/zen.md

 Documents shows the existence of Buddhist community in China as early as A.D.
 65.

+This book contains the original Chinese text and English translations.

 ## Outline of Practice

 ## Bloodstream Sermon